jamesl1001/deviantART-API/README.md

 Deviant-Art-CMS
 ===============
-How to utilise DeviantArt's feeds as a CMS
+Use DeviantArt's RSS/XML feeds as a CMS to dynamically embed deviation galleries on your website.

+DeviantArt users can create Gallery Folders to organise their deviations (e.g. http://fu51on.deviantart.com/gallery/)

+This script returns the [data](#what-data-does-the-feed-provide) from all the deviations from the specified folder.

 Demo: http://jalproductions.co.uk/projects/DeviantArtCMS/

-DeviantArt allows us to create Gallery Folders to organise our deviations: http://fu51on.deviantart.com/gallery/

-**If only we could grab the feed for these folders and use it to dynamically populate our website...**

 What is the URL of the feed?
 ----------------------------